fgaz/fgaz.github.io/_drafts/hsoc-cabal-new-build-status-update-1.md

 Oh well, we learn from our errors.

 I also had to exercise my multitasking skills by working on different branches.
-While the tests run, I could write the docs for another command.
+While the tests for one branch were running, I could write the docs for another command.
 Or two.
 The tests take a _long_ time.

 Which takes us to...